yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 When the field **showprogress** is set to 1, the user can see what YALMIP currently is doing (might be a good idea for large-scale problems).

-### debug

-If **debug** is turned on, YALMIP will not try to catch errors, which will simplify finding out where and why YALMIP failed  unexpectedly.

 ### cachesolvers

 Every time [optimize](/command/optimize) is called, YALMIP checks for available solvers.
 This can take a while on some systems (some slow networks), so it is possible to avoid doing this check every call.
 Set **cachesolvers** to 1, and YALMIP will remember the solvers (using a persistent variable) found in the first call to [optimize](/command/optimize).
 If solvers are added to the path after the first call, YALMIP will not detect this.
 Hence, after adding a solver to the path the work-space must be cleared or [optimize](/command/optimize) must be called once with cachesolvers set to 0.
-Only use this option if you absolutely have to.
+Only use this option if you absolutely have to, this is practically obsolete on modern systems.

 ### removeequalities